Interested in participating in All Children - All Families? Request to participate today!

 Participating in All Children - All Families will give you and your organization the resources and technical assistance needed to make significant progress toward your goal of improving practice with LGBTQ children, youth and families.

 All Children - All Families resources are tailored toward child welfare agencies (e.g., public or private agencies that provide foster care or adoption-related services) and these agencies are eligible to be formally recognized for their participation.
-Organizations that fall outside of child welfare are still welcome to take advantage of the project's tools (online self-assessment, resource compilations, TA, training and webinars).
+Organizations that fall outside of child welfare are still welcome to take advantage of the project's tools (online self-assessment, resource compilations, technical assistance, training and webinars).

 Further, for private contract agencies, the participation process is going to be most helpful and applicable to those that are large enough to have the organizational infrastructure in place for policy and practice assessment and implementation.
 Smaller agencies (e.g., those with less than 25 or so employees) and/or those just getting started in service delivery may find the formal participation process doesn’t fit but they may still take advantage of project resources.

-All Children - All Families engages with agencies on an annual cycle beginning in August/September of each year.
+All Children - All Families engages with agencies on an annual cycle beginning in the fall of each year.
 An interested agency can request to participate at any time and the ACAF team will be in touch to connect the agency with the available resources given where the timing falls within the annual cycle.
 In order to be eligible for formal recognition for its participation, an agency must begin the participation process no later than November.

-In August/September, participants are given access to a customized Agency Self-Assessment tool (completed online) which assists them in measuring their current level of LGBTQ inclusion.
+At the start of the cycle, participants are given access to a customized Agency Self-Assessment tool (completed online) which assists them in measuring their current level of LGBTQ inclusion.
 The assessment focuses on seven key areas of policy and practice benchmarks.
 Participating agencies that demonstrate a minimum level of LGBTQ inclusion will be formally recognized at the end of the annual cycle and celebrated throughout the year as benchmarks are met.

 In addition to the assessment, ACAF provides individualized technical assistance as well as group-based sessions to facilitate learning between and among participating agencies as they work toward benchmarks.
 Participating agencies also enroll staff members in All Children - All Families Webinar Series to provide professional development opportunities specific to LGBTQ inclusion.